ccdcoe/CDMCS/Arkime/package_setup/README.md

 cd /opt/arkime/db
 ```

 And call the database management script.
+The URL **must** include the scheme (`http://`) — newer Arkime refuses a bare `localhost:9200`.

 ```
-student@student-linux:/opt/arkime/db$ ./db.pl localhost:9200 init
+student@student-linux:/opt/arkime/db$ ./db.pl http://localhost:9200 init
 It is STRONGLY recommended that you stop ALL Arkime captures and viewers before proceeding.
 Use 'db.pl http://localhost:9200 backup' to backup db first.

-There is 1 elastic search data node, if you expect more please fix first before proceeding.
+There is 1 OpenSearch/Elasticsearch data node, if you expect more please fix first before proceeding.

 This is a fresh Arkime install
 Erasing